-- Choosing the right option for cash depends on your goals, attitude, and needs.
+- Interest rates have moved higher in recent years, changing the potential opportunities for cash holdings.
+Choosing the right option for cash depends on your goals, attitude, and needs.

-- Higher yields exist, but may require you to accept less liquidity or more risk.
+- Higher yields exist, but may require you to accept tradeoffs, like fluctuations in the returns of your investments.

 First consider your goals